bibleexchange/courses/book-of-romans/001_doctrinal/501_grace-reigns-through-jesus.md

 ### Motivated by Love Vs. 6

-All of the preceding blessings (justification, peace, access, etc.) are possible because, “When we were yet without strength, in due time Christ died for the ungodly.”
-It is the Blood of Jesus Christ that satisfied the Law and His Love was the motivation for His action.
+All of the preceding blessings (justification, peace, access, etc.) are possible because, &quot;When we were yet without strength, in due time Christ died for the ungodly.&quot; It is the Blood of Jesus Christ that satisfied the Law and His Love was the motivation for His action.

 ### Uncommon Love Vs.7,8

-Man’s “love” is self concerned and limited.
+Man&apos;s &quot;love&quot; is self concerned and limited.
 For those that are religious and do good things you might find some to die and for those that are kind to others and generous, you might have an easier time finding someone to die , but Christ died not for those who appeared to have value and worth, but he died for the offenders, trespassers.
 He died for SINNERS.

 #### Scarcely for a Righteous Man Will One Die---  coldness.